Chart Color Schemes

 Population growth drivers in Sunshine North are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The population of Sunshine North is estimated at around 12,754 as of Feb 2026.
-This reflects an increase of 707 people since the 2021 Census, which reported a population of 12,047 people.
-The change is inferred from the resident population of 12,504 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 683 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,590 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Sunshine North's growth rate of 5.9% since the 2021 census exceeded the SA3 area's growth rate of 2.6%.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 89.0% of overall population gains during recent periods.
+The estimated population of Sunshine North is around 12,754 as of Feb 2026.
+This figure reflects an increase of 707 people since the 2021 Census, which recorded a population of 12,047.
+The change is inferred from AreaSearch's estimate of 12,504 residents following examination of ABS data released in June 2024 and an additional 683 validated new addresses since the Census date.
+This results in a population density of 1,590 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Sunshine North's growth rate of 5.9% since the 2021 census exceeded the SA3 area's rate of 2.6%.
+Population growth was primarily driven by overseas migration, contributing approximately 89.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, making adjustments through weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is forecasted to experience significant population increase in the top quartile of national areas, with an expected expansion of 3,404 persons to 2041, reflecting a gain of 24.7% in total over the 17 years.
+By 2041, the suburb is forecasted to have a significant population increase in the top quartile of national areas, with an expected expansion of 3,407 persons, reflecting a gain of 24.8% in total over the 17 years.

 Frequently Asked Questions - Population